lossp/audio-extractor/README.md

 Converting file into the specific format requires a third-party module written in C, is ffmpeg.

-In order to call ffmpeg, JNI(Java Native Interface) is required.
-Therefore,  calling ffmpeg at command line, which can be achieved by running java`s Runtime class.
+Calling ffmpeg at command line, which can be achieved by running java`s Runtime class.
 That is the main idea of this little feature

+it basically used List to save command line arguments, and run the command in ProcessBuilder.
+While processing, it reads from the process and print out the information.
+It`s the same as running ffmpeg command in the command line

+Frankly speaking, this is the easiest one.